The Amplituhedron BCFW Triangulation: Consequences

 Similarly, for $j<i,$ we use the second construction of Lemma~\ref{lem:iterative_construction_mid_emb}.
-After the lower embedding step the functionary is positive on the resulting cell, by Example~\ref{ex:promotion_by_lower_emb}.
-And the same reasoning of the previous case shows that the functionary and its sign are preserved under the following steps of the construction. \end{proof} \begin{nn} Denote by $\CD_{i,n;k_1,k_2}$ the subset of $\CD_{n,k_1+k_2+1}$ which consists of chord diagrams with a rightmost top chord $(i,i+1,n-2,n-1)$ which has $k_2$ descendants. \end{nn}
+After the lower embedding step the functionary is positive on the resulting cell, by Corollary~\ref{cor:promotion_by_lower_emb}.
+The same reasoning as in the previous case shows that the functionary and its sign are preserved under the following steps of the construction. \end{proof} \begin{nn} Denote by $\CD_{i,n;k_1,k_2}$ the subset of $\CD_{n,k_1+k_2+1}$ which consists of chord diagrams with a rightmost top chord $(i,i+1,n-2,n-1)$ which has $k_2$ descendants. \end{nn}

 \begin{prop} {prop:bcfw_triang_ S_{j k_1 k_2}} For every $Z \in \Mat^{>}_{n \times (k+4)}$, $\Z(S_{i,n;k_1,k-k_1-1})$ is triangulated by the images of the BCFW cells that correspond to the chord diagrams in $\CD_{i,n;k_1,k-k_1-1}.$ \end{prop}